LodestoneOS/LodestoneOS/README.md

 # LodestoneOS

 ### A Foundational OS for the Next Generation of AI.
- Pre-packaged with tools like Ollama, PyTorch, and Tensorflow, LodestoneOS is designed for developers looking to deploy local artificial intelligence applications.
+ Pre-packaged with tools like Ollama, PyTorch, and Tensorflow, LodestoneOS is designed for developers looking to develop and deploy local artificial intelligence applications.

 ## Getting Started
 There is no ready-to-use ISO at this moment.